 Here is a small sign nearby marking it as the filming location.

 It is a challenge to find the house of Lucy and even more of a challenge to photograph it.
-There is a lot of conflicting information about its location and GPS does not offer a definitive address.
-So the easiest way to pinpoint the general area is to find the Waikane Store on Kamehameha Hwy, located at 48-377 Kamehameha Hwy, Kaneohe, HI 96744.
-There is an unnamed road sitting right beside the store.
-That is the road that leads to Lucy’s house.
-You can in fact walk down this road, as we did, but the houses do not appear to have any registered addresses.
-From where the road dead ends, you still can’t see the house very well, as you’re facing behind it and from a distance.
-You would need to actually continue onto the property, which is private, in order to obtain a good view.
+The easiest way to pinpoint the general area is to find the Waikane Store on Kamehameha Hwy, located at 48-377 Kamehameha Hwy, Kaneohe, HI 96744.
+There is an unnamed road sitting right beside the store, which leads to Lucy’s house.
+However, where the road dead ends, you still can’t see the house very well.
+Here instead is an aerial view of the property.

-Further out in the water, you can see a small island known as Mokolii, or sometimes referred to as Chinaman’s Hat, which can also be seen in the film.
+The pier, known as Waikane Pier, also appeared in the TV show “Lost.”
+Only remnants of it exist now.
+Further out in the water, you can see a small island known as Mokolii, which can also be seen in the film.
 It is a popular photo spot for tourists.

 The road where Henry keeps finding creative ways to stop Lucy can be found on Kualoa Ranch.
 Countless other films have shot in this area, ranging from “Jurassic Park” to “Jumanji: Welcome To The Jungle” to “Windtalkers.”
 If we have one complaint about the Kualoa Ranch tours (which are otherwise great), even on their Premier Movie Site Tour, they drive through this area rather quickly and do not stop.
 This makes getting decent photographs a challenge.